natayeung/snake-game/README.md

 # Snake Game

-This is an implementation of the snake game using [JavaFX](https://openjfx.io).
+This is a simple desktop snake game written in Java and [JavaFX](https://openjfx.io).
+My very first JavaFX application :)

 ## Rules of the Game
 * Use arrow keys to move the snake around the board.